Lectio Divina: Our Lady of Sorrows

 one God, for ever and ever.
 Amen.

-Seeing his mother and the disciple whom he loved standing near her, Jesus said to his mother, ‘Woman, this is your son.’
-Then to the disciple he said, ‘This is your mother.’
+Standing by the cross of Jesus were his mother and his mother's sister, Mary the wife of Clopas, and Mary Magdalene.
+When Jesus saw his mother and the disciple there whom he loved he said to his mother, "Woman, behold, your son."
+Then he said to the disciple, "Behold, your mother."
 And from that hour the disciple took her into his home.

 • Today, feast of Our Sorrowful Mother, the Gospel of the day presents the passage in which Mary, the Mother of Jesus and the Beloved Disciple, meet at Calvary before the Cross.
-The Mother of Jesus appears two times in the Gospel of John: at the beginning at the wedding feast in Cana (Jn 2, 1-5), and at the end, at the foot of the Cross (Jn 19, 25-27).
+The Mother of Jesus appears two times in the Gospel of John: at the beginning at the wedding feast in Cana (Jn 2:1-5), and at the end, at the foot of the Cross (Jn 19: 25-27).
 These two episodes, only present in John’s Gospel, have a very profound value.
-The Gospel of John compared to the other three Gospels, is like an X-Ray of the other three, while the other three are only a photograph of what has taken place.
-The X rays of faith help to discover in the events dimensions which the human eye does not succeed to perceive.
+The Gospel of John, compared to the synoptics, is like an x-ray of the other three, while the other three are only a photograph of what has taken place.
+The x-rays of faith help us to discover in the events dimensions which the human eye does not perceive.
 The Gospel of John, besides describing the facts, reveals the symbolical dimension which exists in them.
 Thus, in both cases, at Cana and at the foot of the Cross, the Mother of Jesus represents symbolically the Old Testament waiting for the New Testament to arrive, and in the two cases, she contributes to the arrival of the New Testament.
-Mary appears like the step between what existed before and that which will arrive afterwards.
-At Cana she symbolizes the Old Testament; she perceives the limits of the Old Testament and takes the initiative so that the New one arrives.
-She tells her Son: “They have no wine!”
-(Jn 2, 3).
-And in Calvary?
+Mary appears like the step between what existed before and what will arrive afterwards.
+At Cana she symbolizes the Old Testament; she perceives the limits of the Old Testament and takes the initiative so that the New one may arrive.
+She tells her Son, “They have no wine!”
+(Jn 2:3).
+And on Calvary?
 Let us see:

-• John 19, 25: The women and the Beloved Disciple, together at the foot of the Cross.
-This is what the Gospel says: “Near the cross of Jesus stood his mother and his mother’s sister, Mary the wife of Clopas, and Mary of Magdala”.
-The “photograph” shows the mother together with the Son, standing up.
-A strong woman, who does not allow herself to be discouraged.
-“Stabat Mater Dolorosa!”
-Hers is a silent presence which supports the Son in his gift of self up until death, and the death on the cross (Ph 2, 8).
-But the “X-Ray” of faith shows how the passage from the Old Testament to the New Testament takes place.
-Like it happened in Cana, the Mother of Jesus represents the Old Testament, the new humanity which is formed beginning from the lived experience of the Gospel of the Kingdom.
+• John 19:25: The women and the Beloved Disciple, together at the foot of the Cross.
+This is what the Gospel says: “Near the cross of Jesus stood His mother and His mother’s sister, Mary the wife of Clopas, and Mary of Magdala.”
+The “photograph” shows the mother together with the Son, standing up, a strong woman, who does not allow herself to be discouraged.
+“Stabat mater dolorosa!”
+Hers is a silent presence which supports the Son in His gift of self unto death, death on a cross (Phil 2:8).
+But the “x-ray” of faith shows how the passage from the Old Testament to the New Testament takes place.
+As happened in Cana, the Mother of Jesus represents the Old Testament, the new humanity which is formed beginning from the lived experience of the Gospel of the Kingdom.
 At the end of the first century, some Christians thought that the Old Testament was no longer necessary.
-In fact, at the beginning of the second century, Marciones rejected all the Old Testament and remained with only a part of the New Testament.
-This is why many wanted to know which was the will of Jesus regarding this.
+In fact, at the beginning of the second century, Marcionites rejected the Old Testament and remained with only a part of the New Testament.
+This is why many wanted to know what was Jesus’ will regarding this.

-• John 19, 26-28: The Testament or the Will of Jesus.
+• John 19:26-28: The Testament or the Will of Jesus.
 The words of Jesus are significant.
-Seeing his Mother, and at her side the beloved Disciple, Jesus says: “Woman, this is your son”.
-Then he says to the disciple: “This is your mother”.
+Seeing His Mother, and at her side the beloved disciple, Jesus says, “Woman, this is your son.”
+Then He says to the disciple, “This is your mother.”
 The Old and the New Testament must walk together.
-The request of Jesus, the beloved Disciple, the son, the New Testament, receives the mother in his house.
+At the request of Jesus, the beloved disciple, the son, the New Testament, receives the mother in his house.
 In the house of the Beloved Disciple, in the Christian community, the full sense of the Old Testament is discovered.
-The New Testament cannot be understood without the Old one, neither is the Old one complete without the New one.
-Saint Agustin said: “Novum in vetere latet, Vetus in Novo patet”.
+The New Testament cannot be understood without the Old one, nor is the Old one complete without the New one.
+Saint Augustine said, “Novum in vetere latet, Vetus in Novo patet.”
 (The New one is hidden in the Old one.
 The Old one blooms in the New one).
 The New one without the Old one would be a building without a foundation.
 And the Old one without the New one would be like a fruit tree which could not bear fruit.

 • Mary in the New Testament.
-The New Testament speaks very little about Mary and she says even less.
-Mary is the Mother of silence.
-The Bible only keeps seven words of Mary.
+The New Testament speaks very little about Mary, and she says even less.
+Mary is the mother of silence.
+The bible only contains seven utterances of Mary.
 Each one of those is like a window which allows one to see inside Mary’s house and to discover how her relationship with God was.
-The key to understand all this is given by Luke: “Blessed are those who receive the word of God and put it into practice” (Lk 11, 27-28).
+The key to understanding all this is given by Luke: “Blessed are those who receive the word of God and put it into practice” (Lk 11: 27-28).

-2nd Word: “You see before you the Lord’s servant; let it happen to me as you have said”.
-(Lk 1, 38).
+2nd: “You see before you the Lord’s servant; let it happen to me as you have said.”
+(Lk 1:38).

-3rd Word: “My soul proclaims the greatness of the Lord; my spirit rejoices in God my Saviour (Lk 1, 46-55).
+3rd: “My soul proclaims the greatness of the Lord; my spirit rejoices in God my Savior (Lk 1: 46-55).”

-4th Word: “My child why have you done this to us?
-Your father and I were worried looking for you” (Lk 2, 48).
+4th: “My child, why have You done this to us?
+Your father and I were worried looking for you” (Lk 2: 48).

 4) Personal questions

 • Mary at the foot of the Cross.
 A strong and silent woman.
-How is my devotion to Mary, the Mother of Jesus?
+What is my devotion to Mary, the Mother of Jesus, like?

-• In the Pieta of Michelangelo, Mary seems to be very young, younger than the crucified Son, and she must have been about fifty years old.
-Asked why he had sculptured the face of Mary as a young girl, Michelangelo replied: the persons who are passionate for God never age!”
+• In the Pieta of Michelangelo, Mary seems to be very young, younger than the crucified Son, yet she must have been about fifty years old.
+Asked why he had sculptured the face of Mary as a young girl, Michelangelo replied, “People who are passionate for God never age!”
 Passionate for God!
 Is that passion for God in me?